martibosch/urban-footprinter/README.md

     num_patches : int, default 1
         The number of urban patches that should be featured in the returned urban/non-urban mask.
-If `None` or a value lower than one is provided, the returned urban/non-urban mask will featuer all the urban patches. buffer_dist : numeric, optional
+If `None` or a value lower than one is provided, the returned urban/non-urban mask will features all the urban patches. buffer_dist : numeric, optional
         Distance to be buffered around the urban/non-urban mask.
 If no value is provided, no buffer is applied.